Pyrgos, Elis: History of the name

 In the 1510s, during Ottoman rule over Greece, a villager from Kalavryta decided to move and reform the area of Pyrgos which up until then was uncultivated.
 During this reformation he found in a well a large amount of gold ancient coins which he delivered to the Sultan as the rightful owner.
 The Sultan, Selim I (1470-1520), in order to honor his integrity named him ruler of the region (1512) and gave him a great acreage expanding from Alfeios river until the village Agios Ioannis which is located near Katakolo (the main port of the Elis region).
 This area was encompassing today's Pyrgos and was uninhabited.
 According to the stories the new ruler built a great tower (Πύργος, pyrgos in Greek) on a hill in order to supervise his fields and his flocks.
 This was the first settlement of the area.
+Pyrgos experienced significant urban and economic growth during the late 19th century, particularly due to the expansion of raisin exports from the western Peloponnese through the nearby port of Katakolo.

 Climate

 Pyrgos has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with hot and dry summers and rainy winters with generally mild temperatures.
 Annual precipitation is sizeable, like most of Western Greece, nearly 900 mm, while it peaks in late autumn.